-Section 3.
-Any person violating the provisions of this By-Law shall be punished by a fine not to exceed two hundred (\$200.00) dollars for each offense.
+- Section 4.
+This article shall not be applicable to fire signals or alarms or to sounds emanating from police, fire or other governmental or emergency vehicles. - Section 5.
+Any person violating the provisions of this By-law shall be punished by a fine not to exceed two hundred (\$200.00) dollars for each offense.
+(Article 39 of April 25, 2011 Town Meeting; Approved by Attorney General: October 7, 2011).